bareos/bareos/docs/manuals/source/DocumentationStyleGuide/SpecificFormatting.rst

 .. include:: /DocumentationStyleGuide/example/os.rst.inc

 As an index is generated from the operation systems, the naming should be identical in all occurances.
-The first space seperates the platform from the version.
+The first space separates the platform from the version.

 Email Address